Time: 10:00 AM

 Experience NBOLitfest with an immersion tour of McMillan Memorial Library and it’s two branches.
 The tours will run throughout the festival, so book a spot and get to learn about these libraries’ history and all sorts of possible futures.

-Last Dance in Kaloleni: Bettina Ngwe'no x Njane Mugambi Moderated by Edith Kimani
+Last Dance in Kaloleni: Bettina Ng'weno and Njane Mugambi with Edith Kimani

 Time: 12:20 PM - 1:00 PM